-National Safe Haven Alliance Executive Director; Arizona Safe Baby Haven Assistant Director, R.N., B.S.N, BTMC Pediatric Emergency R.N. and BTMC Safe Haven Coordinator
+National Safe Haven Alliance Executive Director; Arizona Safe Baby Haven Foundation Board President, R.N., B.S.N, BTMC Pediatric Emergency R.N. and Banner Healthcare Safe Haven Coordinator

-Executive Liaison Officer Will Burner has been working with Arizona Safe Baby Haven for nearly 7 years and is now with National Safe Haven Alliance.
+Executive Liaison Officer, Will Burner, has been working with the Arizona Safe Baby Haven for nearly eight years and is now with National Safe Haven Alliance.
 He is a husband, father, and grandfather.
-He holds a Bachelor’s Degree from ASU’s College of Public Programs and began his 24+ year Public Safety Career as a Police Officer.
+He holds a Bachelor’s Degree from Arizona State University’s College of Public Programs and began his 24+ year Public Safety Career as a Police Officer.
 He is currently a Captain/Paramedic with a municipal Fire Department and regularly deploys nationally in the Incident Command System.
 His relationships and understanding of the Police, Fire, and EMS cultures is integral to the mission of the National Safe Haven Alliance.